Powers and Duties of Company Liquidator in Voluntary Winding Up

 A liquidator is appointed under Section 275 of the Act to oversee the process of liquidating the company.
 The liquidator sells the company’s assets, pays off all its debts, and distributes any remaining funds or assets among its shareholders.
 Regardless of whether the Tribunal initiates the winding-up proceedings or they proceed voluntarily, the liquidator is an essential person throughout the process.
 The liquidator is in charge of realising the company’s assets, discharging the company’s liabilities and distributing any surplus to those entitled to it.
 When the liquidation process has been fully completed, the liquidator must then apply to the Tribunal for an order of dissolution.

-A liquidator is defined under Section 2(23) of the Companies Act, 2013 as a person appointed by NCLT as company liquidator in accordance with the provisions of Section 275 for winding up of the company.
+A liquidator is defined under Section 2(23) of the Companies Act, 2013, as a person appointed by NCLT as a company liquidator in accordance with the provisions of Section 275 for winding up of the company.
 He is the person entrusted by an order of the NCLT with the responsibility to wind up the affairs of the company.

 No matter whether the winding-up process is started by the Tribunal or by voluntary means, the company liquidator has a very important place in the course.
 He is in charge of liquidating (selling) the company’s assets, settling the outstanding liabilities, and giving the remaining proceeds to the stakeholders.
 Following the finalisation of the process, the liquidator seeks an order of dissolution from the Tribunal.